 What We Like:

-- Paintable frame for matching décor
+- Paintable frame for a custom look

-- Lockable slide panel for access control
+- Lockable slide panel for added control

-- Low-maintenance and lightweight
+- Low-maintenance and easy to handle

 What Could Be Improved:

-- Basic insulation compared to multi-flap doors
+- Basic insulation compared to advanced models

 2. Petoasis 3-Flaps Heavy-Duty Dog Door (Aluminum Alloy)